 Our basement renovation is moving right along and I’m feeling a bit of pressure to make some of the decorating decisions, including paint colors.
 Up until this point, I’ve had a general idea of how I want the final area to feel, but I’ve been slow at nailing down specific choices.
 Today, the trim work is being finished and the next step will be painting.
-You can check out Our Basement Renovation if you’ve missed any of the progress to this point.
+Time to make my final paint selections!

 For the main walls, I was looking for a neutral color with a grey undertone.
 Cashmere (SR-13) seemed to be the color that read a bit grey, but maintained a bit of warmth.